python/devguide/setup.rst

      Code for all built-in types.

 ``PC``
-     Windows-specific code along with build files for VC 6, 7, & 8 along with OS/2.
+     Windows-specific code along with legacy build files for previously used versions of MSVC.

 ``PCbuild``
-     Build files for VC 9 and newer.
+     Build files for the version of MSVC currently used for the Windows installers provided on python.org.

 ``Parser``
      Code related to the parser.
 The definition of the AST nodes is also kept